 In fact, several research studies have compared intuitive vs. intentional fueling.
 Meaning, they looked at eating and drinking choices based on individual hunger and thirst cues versus eating and drinking choices based on strict fueling recommendations.
 And, overall, we see significant differences in performance outcomes for those that base their eating and drinking strategy off science.

 When we work with athletes, we take an in-depth look at what is currently being used during exercise.
 And in most cases, we see a lot of athletes who are under fueling and under hydrating.
-And not only that, we often hear stories of athletes not eating during workouts or races at all, let alone at the right times.
+Not only that, we often hear stories of athletes not eating during workouts or races at all, let alone at the right times.
 It’s amazing to see the improvements in performance, mood, energy levels and strength once we make adjustments on timing and amounts of fuel intake for these individuals.

 To put this into practice for yourself, make a game plan for your fueling and hydration strategy in your next workout.
 The longer your planned workout, the more carbs you’ll ideally want to take in prior to workout.
 You will also want to increase the amount of carbs, hydration and sodium you take in each hour as well.